Grabbing some store bought pizza dough and creating a garlicky tomato sauce is the secret on how to make a great Margherita pizza.

 Other Italian dishes:

 - Roasted Broccolini And Sausage Sheet Pan Dinner

 DID YOU TRY THIS RECIPE?

 - ⅛ cup fresh basil leaves

 - 4 cloves chopped garlic

-If you like this pizza recipe using store bought pizza dough we would really appreciate it if you would share it on Instagram or Facebook using #sipandfeast.
+If you like this margherita pizza with store bought pizza dough we would really appreciate it if you would share it on Instagram or Facebook using #sipandfeast.